LukeClancy/dynamic-records-meritfront/README.md

 - dynamic_instaload_sql is now a thing.
 It seems to be more efficient than preloading.
 See more above.
 - the output of dynamic_instaload_sql can be made more useful with dynamic_attach.
 See more above.
 - postgres is now a pretty hard requirement as I use its database features liberally and I am somewhat certain that other databases wont work in the exact same way

+2.0.15
+- changed model.dynamic attribute to an OpenStruct class which just makes it easier to work with
+- changed dynamic_attach so that it now uses the model.dynamic attribute, instead of using singleton classes.
+This is better practice, and also contains all the moving parts of this gem in one place.
+- added the dynamic_print method to easier see the objects one is working with.

 ## Contributing